Conformal boundary conditions, loop gravity and the continuum: Introduction

+In loop quantum gravity, geometric observables such as areas and angles have discrete spectra \cite{ashtekar, rovelli, thiemann}.
+These results were developed originally in the spin network representation, where quantum three-geometries are created by successively exciting gravitational Wilson loops out of a vacuum that represents no space at all \cite{Ashtekar:1993wf,Ashtekar:1994mh}.
+The appearance of such discrete and combinatorial structures led to the idea that the whole approach is some sort of gravitational lattice gauge theory and that the discrete spectra are a mere lattice artefact that should disappear once we found the physical Hilbert space in the continuum, cf.\ \cite{outside,Dittrich:2007th}.
+In this article we will demonstrate that this concern is unfounded: we will show that the discrete spectra of geometric observables for euclidean quantum gravity in three dimensions can be recovered from the quantisation of a conformal boundary field theory in the continuum without ever introducing spin networks or triangulations of space.\footnote{A generalisation of our argument to four Lorentzian spacetime dimensions can be found in \cite{Wieland:2017cmf}.} In the following, we will only be concerned with the theory for a vanishing cosmological constant.
+In addition, the entire calculation happens in a quasi-local context, where the gravitational field is quantised in a region with boundaries at finite distance.
+From the perspective of general covariance, this quasi-local approach may seem, in fact, more appealing than an asymptotic quantisation, because the physical size of a region (or the distance from a source) must be itself the outcome of a measurement, and there is no reason a priori why we should restrict ourselves to only those measurement outcomes for which the observer would be sitting at infinity.
+The limit to infinity would then only be performed within the quantum theory by selecting, for example, an appropriate sequence of coherent boundary states.
+We will propose such coherent states in the paper.
 The paper itself is divided into two parts: The first part develops the classical bulk plus boundary field theory.
 In the interior of spacetime, the theory is topological,\footnote{In three dimensions, general relativity has as many gauge constraints as there are configuration variables.} and there are no physical degrees of freedom in the bulk.
 The presence of a boundary changes the situation quite significantly: at the boundary, otherwise unphysical gauge directions turn into actual physical boundary degrees of freedom \cite{Carlip:2005zn,carlipbook,Brown:1986nw}.
 One of the key results of this paper is that the resulting gravitational edge modes \cite{Wieland:2017cmf,Wieland:2017ksn,Wieland:2017zkf,Speranza:2017gxd,Geiller:2017xad} can be neatly characterised by an $SU(2)$ boundary spinor $\xi^A$ that is minimally coupled to the spin connection in the bulk.
 The $SU(2)$ norm $\|\xi\|^2=\xi^\dagger_A\xi^A$ of this boundary spinor turns out to have a very simple geometric interpretation: it determines the conformal factor that relates the fiducial two-dimensional boundary metric to the physical metric in the bulk.
 The boundary field equations, which define a conformal field theory with vanishing central charge, turn out to have a neat interpretation as well: they impose that the boundary is a minimal surface with respect to the three-dimensional physical metric in the bulk (hence they determine how the boundary is embedded into the bulk).
 The second half of the paper deals with some aspects of the resulting quantum theory.
 We will show, in particular, that the physical length of a cross section of the boundary turns into the number operator that counts the number of quanta that constitute the quantum boundary geometry.